lisafrench/ui-test/README.md

 - Replaced a few html tags with nav and section to be more specific

-- Expanded font selection from:
+- Expanded font selection

+Ex:

         	> font-family: Georgia